Building on Acreage: A Toowoomba Builder’s Guide to Rural Living

 Key design priorities include:

-• Orientation & Natural Light - Capturing winter sun matters — especially in Toowoomba’s cooler months.
+• Orientation & Natural Light - Capturing winter sun matters, especially in Toowoomba’s cooler months.

-• Positioning for Views & Privacy - Rural living gives you landscapes instead of fences.
+• Positioning for Views & Privacy

 • Practicality for Everyday Life - Mudrooms, larger laundries, walk-in pantries, and durable finishes are essential.